nathanganser/SiaEdit/src/data/welcomeFile.md

-# Welcome to StackEdit!
+# Welcome to SiaEdit!

 Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
+I'm your first Markdown file in **SiaEdit**.
+If you want to learn about SiaEdit, you can read me.
 If you want to play with Markdown, you can edit me.
 Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

+## About
+SiaEdit is a fork from StackEdit.
+SiaEdit comes with new powers such as being fully decentralized and your data is stored on the [Sia network](https://sia.tech), a decentralized storage network.

 # Files

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+SiaEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Create files and folders